Canadian medical schools that accept US students are extremely limited and becoming more restrictive each year.

 In-province applicants are considered the more likely candidates for acceptance.
 Schools intentionally attract in-province students and make admission requirements more difficult for out-of-province and international applicants.
 Admissions departments feel more certain that in-province applicants, and eventually graduates, will remain in the region to practice.
 Most faculties also reserve several spots for out-of-province applicants.
 This leaves international applicants, including applicants from the United States, facing strong competition.

-Medical school admissions rates in Canada are quite low compared to those in the United States - averaging around 10%-20% versus 46% percent in the United States.
-In fact, in recent years, 81% of Canadian applicants faced medical school rejection from high admission standards, this may be due to simple math: there are significantly fewer medical schools in Canada compared with the United States.
-Canada has only 17 medical schools, while the United States has over 150.
-As previously mentioned, many Canadian medical schools give preference to in-province residents.
-For example, McGill University in Montreal does not require the MCAT for Quebec applicants but writing the MCAT is mandatory for out-of-province and international applicants.
+Medical school admissions rates in Canada are quite low compared to those in the United States - averaging around 10%-20% versus 46% in the United States.
+In fact, in recent years, 81% of Canadian applicants faced medical school rejection from high admission standards, which may be due to simple math: there are significantly fewer medical schools in Canada compared with the United States.
+Canada has fewer than 20 medical schools, while the United States has over 150.
+Many Canadian medical schools give preference to in-province residents.
 Keep in mind that most schools only consider seats for international students after they have accepted in-province and out-of-province students, so there is quite a stiff competition for an American applicant to get in, which may require additional efforts and help from a professional medical school advisor.

 Did you know that 81% of Canadian applicants face medical school rejection?